The marketer’s guide to evaluating customer analytics software

 Thorough security measures accomplish two essential goals.
 First, they protect sensitive customer data; second, they help to ensure that your software and the handling of data is compliant with all relevant regulations.

 Only use customer analytics software that will take the protection of your customer data very seriously.
-If a platform doesn’t emphasise the importance of security and spell out the security features it implements, cross it off your list.
+If a platform doesn’t emphasize the importance of security and spell out the security features it implements, cross it off your list.

 Accreditation services can give you a deep understanding of the security measures a software vendor takes.
 These institutions prescribe a set of policies regarding security management best practices.
 If an organization is accredited by a respected third party, you’ll know at a glance that they meet high standards for information security management.